 Instructors and Students Triton Testing Center - SPRING 2023

-Triton Testing Center will be open during the FALL 22 quarter to provide secure and integrous testing services to students who need to take their paper-based tests outside the time and space constraints of the classroom.
+Triton Testing Center will be open during the SPRING 2023 quarter to provide secure and integrous testing services to students who need to take their paper-based tests outside the time and space constraints of the classroom.

 Unfortunately, the TTC is not equipped to host computer-based tests at this time.